Justin Bieber charged with drunk driving, drag racing in Florida

 "We're investigating whether our police department escorted him there," said Chiverton.
 "You can have fun in Miami, but not too much fun."

-Bieber's erratic behaviour has at times overshadowed his music career in the last year as the singer who shot to fame at age 15 transitions to adulthood.
+Bieber's erratic behavior has at times overshadowed his music career in the last year as the singer who shot to fame at age 15 transitions to adulthood.

-Earlier this month, detectives in California raided Bieber's home after he was accused of pelting a neighbour's house with eggs.
+Earlier this month, detectives in California raided Bieber's home after he was accused of pelting a neighbor's house with eggs.

 Celebrities quickly weighed in on Twitter about Bieber's latest run-in with police.